-Learn everything about about Cotes de Francs wine, with a history of the Cotes de Francs appellation, a look at the style and character of the wines, with detailed profiles on all the best wines, wineries, vineyards and winemakers, with wine tasting notes, histories and buying guides for all the best wines and vintages.
+Learn everything about Cotes de Francs wine, with a history of the Cotes de Francs appellation, a look at the style and character of the wines, with detailed profiles on all the best wines, wineries, vineyards, and winemakers, with wine tasting notes, best vintages, histories and buying guides for all the best wines and vintages.
 For other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide

 Cotes de Francs has some good terroir.
 With some of the higher elevations in Bordeaux at 110 meters at its highest point.
 The Cotes de Francs appellation has 490 hectares under vine making it the smallest appellation in the Cotes de Bordeaux.